coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 </tbody>
 </table>

-: Table: The Wizard
+Table: The Wizard

-### Class Features {#wizard--class-features}
+### Class Features

 All of the following are class features of the wizard.

 **Weapon and Armor Proficiency:** Wizards are proficient with the club, dagger, heavy crossbow, light crossbow, and quarterstaff, but not with any type of armor or shield.
-Armor of any type interferes with a wizard's movements, which can cause her spells with somatic components to fail.
+Armor of any type interferes with a wizard’s movements, which can cause her spells with somatic components to fail.

 **Spells:** A wizard casts arcane spells which are drawn from the